Free printable PDF lesson plans, word banks, quizzes and games for EFL/ESL teachers

 FAST FOOD 16 Question strips adapted from the above Pair Work activity.

 These questions can be used with students seated in pairs or in small groups, or with students standing.
-Activity Notes on Page 2 Level: Intermediate to Advanced Approximate Time: 10 - 15 minutes |
+Activity Notes on Page 2 Level: Intermediate to Advanced Approximate Time: 10 - 15 minutes Download the PDF file by clicking on the green button below!

 'Find Someone Who'